Kumara2mahe/ReSume/readme.md

 - Custom HTML templates for showing error message and also for receiving customer feedback as emails.

+- An authenticated user can download not only 'pdf' version of the resume, but also they can download the 'docx' format (Word document) as well.

 - To convert '.docx' to '.pdf' a third party API named [PSPDFKit API](https://pspdfkit.com/api/) is used

 <br>